 Corequisites: Concurrent registration in NSC 358 is required.
 Offered: Fall.
 Special Notes: This course carries cross-credit in biology.

-NSC 481 • Internship in Biology 3 Credits
+NSC 481 • Internship in Neuroscience 1-4 Credits

 A learning/practicing experience in which the student applies neurological understanding and skills in an off-campus professional setting.